 This course deals with issues related to gender and equality in the Arab World in general, and in Jordan in particular.
 The course provides, with an analytical perspective, an overview of the political opportunity structure in Jordan and the Arab region, and its influence on human rights issues in general and women's rights more specifically.
 Moreover, this course aims to discuss both Arab and Muslim feminist schools of thought and to highlight the debate on the relation between Western and Eastern feminism.
 The issues of honor killings, migrant workers, female refugees, and the stance of Jordan with respect to international human rights conventions are core elements of this course.

-Political Transformations in the Arab World (Elective – for advanced students only)
+Political Transformations in the Arab World (Advanced Elective)

 The course aims to acquaint students with the different dynamics of the current political transitions in the Middle East, particularly in Egypt, Syria, Libya, Tunisia and Jordan, as well as certain conflicts in the region, mainly the Arab-Israeli Conflict.
 It also examines the correlation between such transitions and conflicts in the region, such as the conflict in Syria and the Arab-Israeli conflict.